 This may be my favorite image from the class – a gorgeous collection of wool fibers that a friend dyed.
 The wool took up the color so brilliantly.

 Ella and I dyed some wool in anticipation of her learning to knit in a few weeks!
 The front yarns were dyed with Pokeberry, and the skein in the rear with Black Walnut.
+Black walnut is an incredibly versatile colorant that can even be used to make a DIY ink!

 We all went home with sample swatches of different fibers – wool, silk crepe de chine, raw silk, cotton, and jersey.
 It was so fascinating to see how differently each fiber absorbed the color.
 For instance, the Pokeberry dye resulted in a gorgeous and intense pink color on wool, but on silk was a very pale pink.
+My friend Janet at Timber Creek Farm has written a great post on Pokeberry dye for wool and yarns.